 However, the DFS will continue, moving from ‘enhanced action’ to an ‘in-merit margin tool’ that will promote efficient energy markets and support high-demand periods all year round, not just in winter.

-This decision follows an in-depth consultation by NESO to obtain feedback and insights from the energy industry.
-NESO has now submitted its final DFS proposal to Ofgem, and once approved, the evolved service will go live before the end of the year with a number of key changes and new features.
+This decision follows NESO’s in-depth consultation to obtain feedback and insights from the energy industry.
+Now that Ofgem has approved NESO’s final DFS proposal, the evolved service is live with a number of key changes and new features.

 A changing DFS timetable